 Guided gender-affirming surgery in Thailand

 For transmasculine individuals, hysterectomy with oophorectomy removes the internal reproductive organs that can be a persistent source of dysphoria.
-By eliminating the uterus, fallopian tubes, and ovaries, this procedure ends menstruation permanently, removes the need for hormonal suppression of the menstrual cycle, and may simplify long-term testosterone therapy.
-Performed laparoscopically, it involves small incisions and a relatively quick recovery.
+It ends menstruation permanently, eliminates the need for medications suppressing the cycle, and creates a cleaner hormonal baseline for testosterone therapy.
+Performed laparoscopically, it involves small incisions and a recovery measured in weeks rather than months.

 Procedure 1.5–3 hours